chenglou/intro-to-reason-compilation/README.md

-# Getting Started With Reason
+# Intro to Reason Compilation

 [Reason](http://facebook.github.io/reason) is a syntax and tooling ecosystem for OCaml.
 The OCaml's compilation and build system can get rather sophisticated; This repository serves as a tutorial that explains some of the intricacies.
 It's always nice to know what really happens under the hood!